gwbtc/grubbery/README.md

 A tree-shaped manager for stateful long-running processes on Urbit.

+- Grub-based Shrubbery - active bug-like processes inspired by %spider in a tree inspired by Shrubbery
+- Grug-brained Shrubbery - aims at a simple, mechanical feel, with only a handful of moving parts
+- Groundwire Shrubbery - Asynchronous thread-like pattern facilitates common blockchain operations and sandboxing provides security

 ## Core Concepts

 **Grub** — a file and its running process.
 Files are the leaves of the tree.
 Each file has content (a cage) and a long-running fiber that operates on it.
 When a grub's process completes, the grub is deleted.
 When it fails, it restarts.